marceldobehere/website-yes/README.md

 # Website

-yes this is my website.
+This is my goofy website.

-Very bad and wip rn.
+It's made using NextJS!

-Don't worry about it for now.
+This is currently a static site, but I could make it a normal webserver at later point.

 Hosted [here](https://marceldobehere.com)!